The SOX & TFA Retaliation Case

 • Which timeline they are relying on

-• Whether they acknowledge or ignore IRS involvement
+• Whether they acknowledge or ignore IRS/SEC involvement

 • Whether they treat the matter as whistleblower retaliation or ordinary employment